 We continue to strongly recommend that all employees of Washington College get vaccinated and boosted, and know that upwards of 90% are vaccinated.

 We generally always have a small number of students who live on campus, or at least attend classes, who cannot get certain required vaccines due to medical contraindications.
 This will remain the same for the COVID vaccine and now the booster.
 The vaccine mandate ensures though that we will reach the necessary threshold for herd immunity (85% overall vaccination rate).

 The general COVID Code of Conduct will remain the same for both groups in that we will not single out non-vaccinated students.
 For example, we won’t require that they wear a mask in a situation where a mask mandate in no longer in effect.
 We will not bar non-vaccinated students from spending time in lounges or other common spaces, or sit in a different seating area in the Dining Hall.

 The most notable differences for non-vaccinated students are going to be around the quarantine requirements in the event of an exposure, as these differ from those who are fully vaccinated and boosted.

 We will also strongly encourage non-vaccinated students to voluntarily take additional precautions to further protect them from getting the virus.
 Since those who are vaccinated can still get – and transmit – the virus, it will be in any unvaccinated student’s best interest to opt into more stringent safety measures to limit their risks.

 The flu vaccine is on our recommended vaccine list, but is not required.
 We took the extra step of requiring that for the Spring 2021 semester because at the start of the semester the COVID vaccine was not yet widely available and we were concerned about seeing both COVID and flu outbreaks on campus at the same time.
-We do strongly recommend flu shots for everyone in our community and encourage anyone who doesn't yet have a flu shot to get one over the winter break.
+We do strongly recommend flu shots for everyone in our community.